Skip to content

 enabled: true

-Configuring URL wildcards in the Back Office
+Configuring URL wildcards in the back office

 The URL wildcards tab contains all the information about each URL wildcard.
 You can delete or modify existing entries, or create new ones.